 We’ll use the same method to layer a clean portion of the fence over the smaller lens flare we see below.

-I zoomed into the area at 300%.
+I zoomed into the area at 300 percent.
 I made a selection of the fence just to the right of the lens flare and copied it to its own layer.
 I then made another copy of it and moved these to start covering the lens flare.

 This image was finished using the Nik Color Efex filters that were used in the first setting.

 This image is a panorama made up of three vertical shots stitched in PTGui.
 Photoshop’s built-in stitcher is also very good, but for this image PTGui was better.
-However, it did not matter how much I worked the panorama, I could not get rid of the misalignment where the middle image joins the other two on the left and right.
+However, it didn’t matter how much I worked the panorama—I could not get rid of the misalignment where the middle image joins the other two on the left and right.

 To fix the wood cladding area at the top I made a large selection of the same wood areas in another photo of the house that I had shot at a similar angle.